2i2c-org/docs/user/storage.md

 ### Your Home Directory

 Your username is ``jovyan``, and your home directory is ``/home/jovyan``.
-This is the same for all users, but no one else can see or access the files *your* home directory.
+This is the same for all users, but no one else can see or access the files in *your* home directory.

 ``/home/jovyan`` is a persistant network-attached drive.
 Any files you put there will be there when you log out and log back into the JupyterHub.